lindnjoe/klipper_openams/README.md

 For best results, perform the installation while your OpenAMS unit is empty so that the AFC installer can update its system files without interruption.
-After installing the add-on, copy the provided `AFC_AMS1.cfg`, `AFC_oamsc.cfg`, and `AFC_oams_macros.cfg` files into the Klipper configuration directory so that they can be included by your printer configuration:
+After installing the add-on, copy the provided `AFC_AMS1.cfg`, `AFC_oamsc.cfg`, and `AFC_oams_macros.cfg` files into the AFC configuration directory so that they can be included by your printer configuration:

 ```bash